Govind-Patwal/School_District_Analysis/README.md

 **Image 2 (below): Output of student data after replacing with NaN's**

 ![Output of student data after replacing with NaN's](./Resources/output_with_nans.png)

+6. Repeated the **school district analysis** that was done in Module 4 to recreate the metrices

+## Analysis Results

+Below are the answers to questions realated to how the replacement affected various metrices.

+#### 1. How is the district summary affected?

+#### 2. How is the school summary affected?

+#### 3. How does the replacement affect Thomas High School’s performance relative to the other schools?

+#### 4. How does the replacement affect the Math and reading scores by grade

+#### 5. How does the replacement affect the scores by school spending

+#### 6. How does the replacement affect the scores by school size

+#### 7. How does the replacement affect the scores by school type

 =========================

 For this part of the Challenge, write a report that summarizes your updated analysis and compares it with the results from the module.